theangryangel/XI4N/docs/guides/lfs.rst

 ..
 HINT::
-    You can actually call ``LFS.exe`` with various arguments, including the one to start InSim.
-This allows you to create a custom shortcut that auto-starts InSim everytime you start LFS.
+    You can actually call ``LFS.exe`` with various arguments, including the one to start Insim.
+This allows you to create a custom shortcut that auto-starts Insim everytime you start LFS.
 For example: ``LFS.exe /insim 29999``.
     You could even go a step further and create a script that starts LFS first then starts xi4n.
 You're on your own to figure that out, although it's not tricky.

-Configuring OutSim
+Configuring Outsim
 ^^^^^^^^^^^^^^^^^^

-OutSim can be started one of two ways.
-Either via InSim, which your InSim program must know to do, or via `cfg.txt` which can be found in your LFS installation directory.
+Outsim can be started one of two ways.
+Either via Insim, which your Insim program must know to do, or via `cfg.txt` which can be found in your LFS installation directory.

 ..
 HINT::
-    If you want to use InSim at the same time as OutSim, then you probably want to setup OutSim via InSim rather than via `cfg.txt` as you will get both sets of packets from a single connection, rather than on 2 different connections - which will make writing custom plugins much, much easier.
+    If you want to use Insim at the same time as Outsim, then you probably want to setup Outsim via Insim rather than via `cfg.txt` as you will get both sets of packets from a single connection, rather than on 2 different connections - which will make writing custom plugins much, much easier.
-    However, if you only want OutSim, then there is nothing wrong with using either.
+    However, if you only want Outsim, then there is nothing wrong with using either.

-To enable OutSim via `cfg.txt` edit it so that it has the following lines (you may want to substitute a different port).
+To enable Outsim via `cfg.txt` edit it so that it has the following lines (you may want to substitute a different port).

-``OutSim Mode 1        // 0=off 1=driving 2=driving+replay
+``Outsim Mode 1        // 0=off 1=driving 2=driving+replay
-OutSim Delay 1       // Minimum delay between packets (100ths of a sec) OutSim IP 0.0.0.0    // IP address to send the UDP packet OutSim Port 29998    // IP port
+Outsim Delay 1       // Minimum delay between packets (100ths of a sec) Outsim IP 0.0.0.0    // IP address to send the UDP packet Outsim Port 29998    // IP port
-OutSim ID 0          // If not zero, adds an identifier to the packet``
+Outsim ID 0          // If not zero, adds an identifier to the packet``

-Configuring OutGauge
+Configuring Outgauge
 ^^^^^^^^^^^^^^^^^^^^

-OutGauge can be started one of two ways.
-Either via InSim, which your InSim program must know to do, or via `cfg.txt` which can be found in your LFS installation directory.
+Outgauge can be started one of two ways.
+Either via Insim, which your Insim program must know to do, or via `cfg.txt` which can be found in your LFS installation directory.

 ..
 HINT::
-    If you want to use InSim at the same time as OutGauge, then you probably want to setup OutGauge via InSim rather than via `cfg.txt` as you will get both sets of packets from a single connection, rather than on 2 different connections - which will make writing custom plugins much, much easier.
+    If you want to use Insim at the same time as Outgauge, then you probably want to setup Outgauge via Insim rather than via `cfg.txt` as you will get both sets of packets from a single connection, rather than on 2 different connections - which will make writing custom plugins much, much easier.
-    However, if you only want OutGauge, then there is nothing wrong with using either.
+    However, if you only want Outgauge, then there is nothing wrong with using either.

-To enable OutSim via `cfg.txt` edit it so that it has the following lines (you may want to substitute a different port).
+To enable Outsim via `cfg.txt` edit it so that it has the following lines (you may want to substitute a different port).

-``OutGauge Mode 1        // 0-off 1-driving 2-driving+replay
+``Outgauge Mode 1        // 0-off 1-driving 2-driving+replay
-OutGauge Delay 1       // minimum delay between packets (100ths of a sec) OutGauge IP 0.0.0.0    // IP address to send the UDP packet OutGauge Port 0        // IP port
+Outgauge Delay 1       // minimum delay between packets (100ths of a sec) Outgauge IP 0.0.0.0    // IP address to send the UDP packet Outgauge Port 0        // IP port
-OutGauge ID 0          // if not zero, adds an identifier to the packet``
+Outgauge ID 0          // if not zero, adds an identifier to the packet``

 .. _LFS.net: http://www.lfs.net/
 .. _LFS.net Additional Downloads: http://www.lfs.net/?page=addons